Riyadh International Book Fair

 The Riyadh International Book Fair (RIBF) is an annual book fair in Saudi Arabia.
-It lasts 11 days and regularly attracts over a half million visitors (it is not the largest fair in the MENA region, contrary to some claims).
+It lasts 11 days and regularly attracts over a half million visitors.
 The fair is used to showcase Saudi government policy, and it has been a locus of political power struggles with the government.
 Hundreds of publishers sell pre-approved books, and some black-market books.
 Writers take part in literary events.
 Invited speakers and the public discuss intellectual and social issues.
 Disagreements sometimes go beyond the bounds of debate, with speakers being shouted down and surrounded by protestors, and arrests of speakers and protestors; (Note: See the account in this article of the 2011 fair and that of the 2018 fair (as well as some of the linked articles on authors and public intellectuals).) physical assaults are rare but not unknown.
+Contrary to some claims, it is not the largest fair in the MENA region.

 The fair is a focus for political conflict in Saudi Arabia, though some local media sources deny there is political debate.
 The fair is organized by the Ministry of Culture and Information, and has been regulated by the religious police; the two have clashed at the fair, and religious police have been limited to more advisory roles.
 Some Saudi clerics issued a fatwa criticizing the book fair during the 2012 fair.
 Journalist Jamal Khashoggi said of the intellectual climate: "It's like McCarthyism in the 1950s".

-The fair has been both praised and criticized domestically for providing books and cultural activities which are hard to come by in Saudi Arabia, and criticized internationally for selling anti-semitic and misogynistic books.
+The fair has been both praised and criticized domestically for providing books and cultural activities which are hard to come by in Saudi Arabia, and criticized internationally for selling antisemitic and misogynistic books.
 Parts of the fair are gender-segregated.
 (Note: See the discussion in this article of restrictions on visitors.)